 Some appliances, like the fridge, need to run constantly.
 But that cannot be said for the majority of kitchen gadgets.
-In fact, you can probably reduce electricity usage in half by simply using your appliances less often then you feel is necessary.
+In fact, you can probably reduce electricity usage in half by simply using your appliances less often than you feel is necessary.
 That means that you don’t really need the dishwasher to run a half-empty cycle and that a dryer is basically an appliance of a wasteful past.

-Instead, make sure,
+Also, you can make sure,